 The northern site (SJ) showed two major release events (GC > 50% occurring in more than 50% of trees sampled): the first during the 1940s (the most evident) and the second in 1995-2000 (Figure 4b).
 These periods alternated with periods of suppression.
 By contrast, the two southern sites showed no release events except for CA-High at the beginning of the 1830s and no suppression events in the last 50 years.

-Resilience, resistance and recovery to drought events at the forest stand and individual-tree levels
+Resilience, resistance and recovery to drought events at the stand and individual-tree levels

 Resilience and resistance varied in the same direction whereas recovery varied inversely to resilience and resistance.
 During the last two drought events, resilience metrics for greenness and tree growth significantly differed between drought events (Table S1).
 The 2005 drought event reduced greenness and growth more than that of 2012 (Table S2) but the metrics of resilience generally covaried in the same direction during those two drought events years.
 For EVI, resilience and resistance values were significantly higher for 2012, the most severe event, than for 2005 (Table S2; Figure 5b); whereas recovery values were higher for 2005 than for the 2012 drought event.
 For BAI, the resilience, resistance and recovery values were higher for 2012 than for 2005 (Table S2, Figure 5c).